robphilipp/stream-charts/README.md

 ### [&#10514;](#content) <span id="terminology">terminology</span>

 A &lt;Chart/&gt; holds a `plot`, the `axes`, and optionally, a &lt;Tracker/&gt;, and a &lt;Tooltip/&gt;.
 A &lt;Chart/&gt; is generic, and holds a specific type of `plot`, for example, a &lt;RasterPlot/&gt; or a &lt;ScatterPlot/&gt;.
 The `plot` holds the data, and optionally provides pan and zoom.
 The `axes` provide the scale of the data.
-For example, the scale could be a continuous numeric logarithmic scale, or a category scale.
+For example, the scale could be a continuous numeric logarithmic scale, or a ordinal scale.
 The `axes` are also generic.
 Though, a `plot` can restrict the type of `axes` allowed.
-For example, a &lt;RasterPlot/&gt; requires that the y-axes are category axes. &lt;Trackers/&gt; are generic. &lt;Tooltipes/&gt; are also generic, though the tooltip content is a child, specific to a plot type, that it knows how to interpret and present the data.
+For example, a &lt;RasterPlot/&gt; requires that the y-axes are ordinal axes. &lt;Trackers/&gt; are generic. &lt;Tooltips/&gt; are also generic, though the tooltip content is a child, specific to a plot type, that it knows how to interpret and present the data.

 > **&lt;Chart/&gt;** [&#8628;](#chart)<br>
 > Generic container which holds the `Axes`, `Plot`, `Tracker`, `Tooltip`.

 > **Axes** [&#8628;](#axes)<br>
-> Defines the scale of the data. `stream-charts` current has two axis types: [&lt;ContinousAxis/&gt;](#continuous-axes-usage) and [&lt;CategoryAxis/&gt;](#category-axes-usage).
+> Defines the scale of the data. `stream-charts` current has two axis types: [&lt;ContinousAxis/&gt;](#continuous-axes-usage) and [&lt;OrdinalAxis/&gt;](#ordinal-axes-usage).
 The &lt;ContinousAxis can be used as an x-axis or y-axis.
 However, the &lt;CategoryAxis/&gt; can only be used as a y-axes because these are all time-series charts and the x-axis currently only represents time (this will change in the future with additional plot types).

 > **Plot** [&#8628;](#plots)<br>
 > The plot is a container for the data that uses the `axes` for scale, domain, and range information.
 Plots provide panning and zooming of the x-axis (time), interacting with the `axes` to update the time-range.
 The plot is the visual representation of the data.
 Currently, two type of plots are available: [&lt;RasterPlot/&gt;](#raster-plot-usage), and [&lt;ScatterPlot/&gt;](#scatter-plot-usage).